michalwitwicki/QuickQuack/README.md

 ### Attendance score
 This component serves two primary objectives:
 1. Levels the base score if it is low due to a limited number of records on a given map.
-2. Motivates players to engage with maps having a low record count, addressing the "saturation" issue.
+2. Motivates players to play maps with low record count, addressing the "saturation" issue.

-It's important to note that this is unrelated to the `base_score`, and all players on a given map will receive the same amount of `attendance_score`.
+It's important to note that this is unrelated to the `base_score` and all players on a given map will receive the same amount of `attendance_score`.
 ```python
 attendance_score = remap(total_num_records_on_map, 1, total_participators, 1000, 0)
 ```